§ 131.52. First hearing procedures.

 (8) Other subjects which may aid in the disposition of the proceeding.

-(f) The parties shall provide the judge with all documents required by law to be filed with the Bureau and which are relevant to issues in dispute with the same injury date and pertaining to the same claim.
-The judge will place those documents in evidence along with any other documents required to be filed by law with the Bureau or prior judges and which the judge deems relevant to the proceeding.
-The judge and the employee may not introduce the Employers Report of Occupational Injury or Disease into evidence.
+(e) The parties shall identify and provide, if not otherwise electronically available to the judge, all documents required by law to be filed with the Department and which are relevant to issues in dispute with the same injury date and pertaining to the same claim.
+The judge will place those documents in evidence along with any other documents required to be filed by law with the Department or prior judges and which the judge deems relevant to the proceeding.
+The judge and the employee may not introduce the First Report of Injury into evidence.

 Pleadings